michalsta/nwgrad/tutorials/01_quickstart.md

 > (The packaged `BLOSUM62` uses the 23-symbol NCBI alphabet, so its array differs
 > from the 20×20 one above.)

-The matrix is copied into an internal 256×256 ASCII-indexed table on construction.
+The matrix is copied into an internal dense `N × N` block indexed by alphabet position (so a DNA matrix is 16 doubles, not a sparse corner of an ASCII table).
 Subsequent modifications to `BLOSUM62` have no effect on `blosum62`.

 ```python